-The old advice for back pain was always to get the firmest mattress you could find.
-We now know that’s not the best approach for most people.
-A mattress that’s too hard can create painful pressure points on your hips and shoulders, while one that’s too soft lets your spine fall out of alignment.
-The ideal solution lies right in the middle.
-A medium firm hybrid mattress for back pain offers the best of both worlds: the sturdy, uplifting support of innerspring coils and the gentle, body-hugging comfort of foam.
-This guide will walk you through how this specific combination provides targeted relief, helping you understand the technology so you can make a confident choice for your health.
+The old-school advice for back pain was simple: get the firmest mattress you can find.
+We now know that’s not the best move for most of us.
+A rock-hard mattress creates painful pressure points, while a super-soft one lets your spine fall out of alignment.
+The real sweet spot is a hybrid mattress for back pain.
+It gives you the best of both worlds: sturdy coil support with gentle, body-hugging foam comfort.
+We’ll break down exactly how this combination provides targeted relief, helping you understand the tech so you can make a smart, confident choice for your health.

 Key Takeaways